Xerith89/pegasus-api/README.md

 ### What is it?

-An open source API for creating, running and managing micro-services, written in TypeScript using Node/Express.
+A lightweight open source API for creating, running and managing micro-services that interact through web endpoints, written in TypeScript using Node/Express.

 ### How do I use it?